ryanfordSLAC/Dosi_Xchange/README.md

 Attach iPod Touch USB cable to Mac
 Change device to device just attached
 Click Play button, app will load to device
+An Apple iCloud account must be registered on the device to edit and save records
 ```
 #### Connectivity